israelali1424/SIE_Notes/chapter_2_Bonds_.md

 - Return if the bond is called before maturity.

+**Where to buy bonds**
+Unlike equity trading, bond trading usually takes place between dealers in decentralized over-the-counter markets.
+Bonds are typically bought and sold by institutions; individuals are more likely to purchase bond funds.
+The spread between bid and offer price is typically the compensation for a bond trade, while equity trades are typically compensated by brokerage commissions.

 ### Sequence of yields on a discount bond:

 1. **Nominal Yield (Coupon):** Indicated by terms like "coupon" or the bond's rate.